Environmental Safety at MAX IV

 Due to a shortage of staff, these bins must be emptied by personnel working at the areas.
 They need to be rolled (the bins have wheels) to the intermediate station in experimental hall D and emptied in the containers there.
 Do not let waste pile up in the bins and create a fire hazard.

-There are larger containers for Combustibles and Well Papp in the experimental halls.
+There are larger containers for Combustibles and Corrugated paper in the experimental halls.
 Use these if you have bulky waste you need to get rid of.
 These containers will be emptied regularly by MAX IV staff.
-The stickers on the containers show you where to throw Combustive and where to throw Well Papp.
+It is not allowed to mix Combustibles and Corrugated paper in the same container.
+The stickers on the containers show you where to throw Combustibles and where to throw Corrugated paper.

 Do not throw metal containers/glass containers/paper containers/plastic containers still containing compounds in the recycling bins.
 These needs to be treated as Hazardous Waste.